hitesh-garg-data/Retail-SQL-Mini-Project/README.md

 **📊 Retail SQL Mini Project**

-Retail Sales Data Analysis using SQL (SQLite)
+Retail sales analysis using SQL (SQLite) to explore profitability, aggregation logic, and metric validation on a small dataset.
-This mini–project analyzes 3 months of retail sales data using SQL.
 It includes KPI validation, product-level insights, monthly performance, region trends, and identification of loss-making items.

 **🔧 Tools & Technologies**